wrahool/wrahool.github.io/_pages/about.md

 I am an assistant professor at the [Department of Communications and New Media](https://www.fas.nus.edu.sg/cnm/) and a principal investigator at [Centre for Trusted Internet and Community](https://ctic.nus.edu.sg/) of the [National University of Singapore](http://nus.edu.sg/).

 > <b>Updates</b>
+> * Feb 2024: Talking about the power of platforms on the Computational Communication Science podcast.
+[Read more...](https://www.subhayan.com/posts/2024/2/ccs-podcast/)
+> * Jan 2024: I am co-organising a one day ICA preconference on Journalism and Computation.
+[Read more...](https://www.subhayan.com/posts/2024/1/ica-preconf/)
 > * Nov 2023: I delivered an invited webinar at A*STAR (Agency for Science and Technology Research).
 [Read more...](https://www.subhayan.com/posts/2023/11/astar-seminar/)
 > * Oct 2023: I delivered a seminar at the NUS Centre for Trusted Internet and Community.
 [Read more...](https://www.subhayan.com/posts/2023/10/ctic-seminar/)
 > * Sep 2023: Researching computational methods X Journalism?
 Apply for our ICA preconference and visit us in Singapore on the way to ICA.
 [Read more...](https://fass.nus.edu.sg/cnm/ica-2024/)